-Kaskaskia College, by and through its Student Services division, is committed to provision of timely support and facilitation of referral for students, faculty and staff in addressing student behavioral and mental health issues and promoting student safety and academic success.
-The mission of SWIFT is to
+Kaskaskia College - by and through its Student Services division - is committed to the provision of timely support and facilitation of referrals for students, faculty, and staff in addressing student behavioral and mental health issues and promoting student safety and academic success.
+It is accomplished by addressing needs related to wellness and facilitating referrals as necessary to help students achieve overall success.
+In addition to in-person and online counseling services, another aspect of ensuring health and safety on campus is the provision of our Threat Assessment team.